junxianyong/INF2008_P1-08/README.md

 3.  **Model Training and Evaluation:**

     *   In the `scam_detection` folder, open the `scam_detection.ipynb` notebook.
     *   Run the notebook to train and evaluate machine learning models for scam detection.
-This step involves feature extraction, model selection, training, and evaluation.
+    *   This step involves data pre-processing, feature extraction, data-splitting,  training, and evaluation.

 4.  **Hyperparameter Tuning:**

     *   Once the top few models are picked out, the model hyperparameters can be tuned to gain improvements.
 Open the `hyperparameter-tuning.ipynb` notebook in the `scam_detection` folder.
+    *   For this case, the best-performing embedding-algorithm combinations were: **SVM-SBERT, MultiTask-SBERT, MultiTask-BERT**
     *   Run the notebook to perform hyperparameter tuning.
 This step optimizes the model performance by searching for the best hyperparameter values.
 	    * For the multi-task learning model: Uses Ray Tune to optimize hyperparameters like learning rate, batch size, and number of epochs
 		* For the SVM model: Uses scikit-learn's GridSearchCV to optimize parameters like C (regularization), kernel type, and gamma